Several stabbed near London Bridge; man detained

-LONDON (AP/CNN) — British police say several people have stabbed near to London Bridge, and a man has been detained.

-The news came after witnesses reported hearing gunshots in the area.
+LONDON (AP) — British police cleared the area around London Bridge in the center of the British capital on Friday following a stabbing and shooting incident that left several people wounded.

+Police said one man had been detained, and witnesses reported seeing a man shot by armed officers.

+The Metropolitan Police force said officers were called just before 2 p.m.
+Friday “to a stabbing at premises near to London Bridge.”

+They said a man was detained and “a number of people have been injured.”
+London Ambulance Service said it had crews on the scene.

+Witnesses reported seeing what appeared to be fighting on the bridge and hearing several gunshots.
 Sky News reported that police had shot the apparent attacker.

-The Metropolitan Police force said officers were called Friday afternoon “to a stabbing at premises near to London Bridge.”

-They say “a man has been detained by police.
-We believe a number of people have been injured.”

 BBC reporter John McManus was in the area and said he saw figures grappling on the bridge.
 He said: “I thought it was initially a fight,” but then shots rang out.

+One video posted on social media showed two men struggling on the bridge before police pulled a man in civilian clothes off a black-clad man on the ground.

+Other images showed police, guns drawn pointing at a figure on the ground in the distance.

-Police could be seen ushering people away from the northern end of the bridge, which links the city’s business district with the south bank of the River Thames.
+Scores of police descended on the area and ushered people away from the bridge, which links the city’s business district with the south bank of the River Thames.

 British Transport Police said London Bridge station, one of the city’s busiest rail hubs, was closed and trains were not stopping there.